 B. Special Gauges and Applications |

-1. Electronic gauging tools: oscilloscopes, multimeters, and pyrometers.
+1. Electronic gauging tools: oscilloscopes and multimeters

-2. Automatic gauging components: machine vision, ultrasonic, X-ray, and laser.
+2. Automatic gauging components: machine vision, ultrasonic, X-ray, and laser

-3. Pneumatic gauging components: air columns, probes, and rings.
+3. Pneumatic gauging components: probes and rings

-4. Force gauging: torque wrenches.
+4. Force gauging: torque wrenches and load cells

 |